 Fortune tellers and any kind of divination, including reading Tarot cards, are evil in the sight of The LORD.
 Divination involves evil spirits and Christians are to avoid falling prey to the Evil One, Satan.

 It can be so tempting to want a sneak peek into the future, and even more tempting to connect with a loved one who is no longer with us.
 But God’s Word includes many warnings about divination.
-And even the seemingly harmless “games” that people engage in are contrary to The Bible, despite being dressed up as something good or well-meaning.
+And even the seemingly harmless “games” that people engage in are contrary to The Bible, despite being dressed up as something good or well-meaning (kind of like chakras).

 Fortune Tellers and Tarot Cards

 The practice of fortune-telling has been around since Bible times and has many different forms across the world.
 The use of crystal balls was recorded in early Europe in the 1st century, and in Ancient China, the I Ching which means “The Book of Changes” was a divination manual used to predict the future as early as 750 BC.
 Many believe crystals today can be used for healing.

 Divination or fortune-telling has many forms including: